uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/steps-to-become-a-teacher/index.md

 ####Train in a school

-Training to teach in a school will usually take 1 year.
-You’ll spend your time:

-learning from experienced teachers by working in the school team studying the theory of teaching at college or university
+This will usually take 1 year.
+You’ll spend your time learning from experienced teachers by working in the school team whilst studying the theory of teaching at college or university.
+These courses lead to QTS and most include a PGCE qualification too, but it’s worth checking with your training provider first to make sure.

 Training to teach in a school is often called school-led training.